kevinnathaneal2006-tech/Image-caption-generator/README.md

 🖼️ Image Caption Generator
-📌 Project Overview
+📌 Overview

-This project focuses on generating meaningful captions for images using Deep Learning techniques.
-The model analyzes the content of an image and produces a natural language description automatically.

-🎯 Objective

-The main objective of this project is to build a model that can understand image features and generate accurate and relevant captions.

-🧠 Methodology
-Used CNN (Convolutional Neural Network) for extracting image features Used RNN / LSTM (Recurrent Neural Network) for generating captions Combined both models to create an end-to-end image captioning system
+This project is an Image Caption Generator that automatically generates meaningful descriptions for images using Deep Learning.
+It combines Computer Vision and Natural Language Processing to understand image content and convert it into human-readable text.

+✨ Features
+Automatically generates captions for images
+Uses deep learning models for better accuracy
+Supports multiple captions per image during training Easy to train and test with new images
+Preprocessing for both images and text

+🏗️ Architecture
+The model follows an Encoder-Decoder architecture:
+Encoder (CNN)
+Extracts features from images using a pre-trained model like InceptionV3 Decoder (LSTM)
+Generates captions word-by-word using extracted features Embedding Layer
+Converts words into numerical vectors
+Dense Layer
+Predicts the next word in the sequence

-📂 Dataset
+📂 Dataset – Flickr8k

-We used an image-caption dataset where each image is associated with multiple captions.
+We used the Flickr8k Dataset for training and testing.

 Dataset Details:
-Dataset Name: Flickr8k / Flickr30k / MS COCO
+Contains 8,000 images
-Contains thousands of images with corresponding text descriptions Each image has multiple captions for better training Preprocessing Steps:
+Each image has 5 different captions
-Resized images to a fixed size
-Normalized pixel values
-Cleaned text data (removed punctuation, lowercasing) Tokenized captions
-Created vocabulary and sequences
+Captions describe objects, actions, and scenes in images
+Preprocessing:
+Images resized and normalized
+Captions cleaned (lowercase, removed punctuation) Tokenization and sequence generation
+Vocabulary creation

 ⚙️ Technologies Used
 Python
 TensorFlow / Keras
+NumPy
-NumPy & Pandas
+Pandas
 Matplotlib

-🚀 Model Workflow
+🔄 How It Works
-Load and preprocess dataset
+Load and preprocess the Flickr8k dataset
-Extract image features using CNN (e.g., InceptionV3) Process text data and create sequences
+Extract image features using CNN
+Convert captions into sequences
-Train LSTM model for caption generation
+Train LSTM model using image features + text data During prediction, model generates caption word-by-word
-Generate captions for new images

-📊 Evaluation
-Accuracy is measured based on how well the generated caption matches the actual caption Metrics like BLEU Score can be used
+🖼️ Example Output
+Input Image: (add your image here)
+Generated Caption:
+👉 "A man is riding a bicycle on the road"